 12) A healthy sexual relationship requires interest, willingness, and connection Tweet this

 Is there such a thing as “incompatible” sex drive?
-A couple can have differences in their level of libido, expectations, and preferences, but in my opinion, that doesn’t mean they are incompatible.
+A couple can have differences in their level of libido, expectations, and preferences, but in my opinion, that doesn’t mean they are sexually incompatible.
 As a sex therapist, I have found that when there is interest, willingness, and connection between two people, a healthy sexual relationship among them is a matter of learning about the other, communicating needs, working together on discovering what’s missing, being creative in designing their “compatibility.”
 Working together in developing erotic menus (which are as open as flexible as they need to be) almost invariably ignite their sexual desire and improve their sexual life.

 13) Have realistic expectations and stay open to try new things Tweet this